DanielaSfregola/twitter4s/README.md

 ```scala
 client.getUserTimelineForUser("DanielaSfregola")
 ```
+[Twitter4s-demo](https://github.com/DanielaSfregola/twitter4s-demo) contains for some examples on how to use this library.

-Have a look at the documentation section for the list of supported functionalities.
+Also, have a look at the [Documentation](https://github.com/DanielaSfregola/twitter4s#documentation) section for the list of supported functionalities.

 Documentation
 -------------